dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 If a pull-reuest was reviewed and merged into the dev branch of the upstream repository an auto-merge-script pushed the dev code to the master branch.
 In the master branch – after 3 successful circleci job runs – the deployment of the docker image to our docker registry is triggered.

-### Part 3: Set up Logstash using Docker and CircleCi
+### Part 3: Set up Logstash with Docker and CircleCi

 - forwarder = processor and shipper
 - describe transformation process